amanjit-gill-data/nvim-config-linux/notes/bash_notes.md

 option 2. put each variable name in curly braces, _not_ including the `$`

-if there are spaces, use quotes
+and if there are spaces, use quotes
 ```
 a=hello
 b=goodbye